-Inflation did not have a material impact on our operations for the years ended February 28, 2019, February 28, 2018 or February 28, 2017.
+Inflation did not have a material impact on our operations for the years ended February 29, 2020, February 28, 2019 or February 28, 2018.
 Severe increases in inflation; however, could affect the global and U.S. economies and could have an adverse impact on our business, financial condition and results of operations.
 Discussion of the impact of foreign currency fluctuations is included in Item 7A.

-Effective January 1, 2010, according to the guidelines in ASC 830, Venezuela was designated as a hyper-inflationary economy.
+In accordance with the guidelines in ASC 830, Venezuela is designated as a hyper-inflationary economy.
 A hyper-inflationary economy designation occurs when a country has experienced cumulative inflation of approximately 100 percent or more over a 3-year period.
 The hyper-inflationary designation requires the local subsidiary in Venezuela to record all transactions as if they were denominated in U.S. dollars.
-The Company transitioned to hyper-inflationary accounting on March 1, 2010 for Venezuela and continues to account for the subsidiary under this method.

 Since January 2014, the Venezuelan government has created multiple alternative exchange rates designated to be used for the purchase of goods and services deemed non-essential.
-In March 2016, the government re-named its Marginal Currency System the DICOM exchange rate, which the Venezuelan government reported would be allowed to float to meet market needs.
-On August 20, 2018, the government further devalued the Bolivar Fuerte in an attempt to address continuing hyperinflation, also renaming it the Sovereign Bolivar.
-As of February 28, 2019 and February 28, 2018, the DICOM rate was deemed to be the appropriate rate to use for remeasuring its Venezuelan subsidiary's financial statements and the published rates offered were approximately 3,290 and 35,280 Bolivar Fuerte/\$1, respectively.
-Net currency exchange losses of \$6 and \$148 were recorded for the years ended February 28, 2019 and February 28, 2018, respectively.
+As of February 29, 2020 and February 28, 2019, the published rates offered for the Sovereign Bolivar were approximately 73,470 and 3,290 Sovereign Bolivar/\$1, respectively.
+Net currency exchange losses of \$2 and \$6 were recorded for the years ended February 29, 2020 and February 28, 2019, respectively.
 All currency exchange gains and losses are included in Other (Expense) Income on the Consolidated Statements of Operations and Comprehensive (Loss) Income.

-The Company has certain U. S. dollar denominated assets and liabilities in its Venezuelan subsidiary, including our U.S. dollar denominated intercompany debt, which has been subject to currency fluctuations associated with the devaluation of the VBF.
+The Company has certain U. S. dollar denominated assets and liabilities in its Venezuelan subsidiary, including our U.S. dollar denominated intercompany debt, which has been subject to currency fluctuations associated with the devaluation of the Sovereign Bolivar.
 The Company also has certain long-lived assets in Venezuela, which are held for investment purposes.
-During the second quarter of Fiscal 2019, the Company made an assessment of the recoverability of these properties as a result of the country's continued economic deterioration, which included the significant currency devaluation in August of 2018.
+During the second quarter of Fiscal 2019, the Company assessed the recoverability of these properties as a result of the country's continued economic deterioration, which included a significant currency devaluation in August of 2018.
 The Company estimated the future undiscounted cash flows expected to be received from these properties.
 The estimate of the future undiscounted cash flows considered the Company's financial condition and its intent and ability to retain its investments for a period of time sufficient to allow for the recovery of the carrying value.
 The future undiscounted cash flows did not exceed the net carrying value for the long-lived assets.
 The estimated fair value of the properties, which also considered the current conditions of the economy in Venezuela, the volatility of the real estate market, and the significant political unrest, resulted in a full non-cash impairment charge of \$3,473 for the year ended February 28, 2019.
-The non-cash impairment charge is included in Other (Expense) Income on the Consolidated Statements of Operations and Comprehensive (Loss) Income.
+The non-cash impairment charge is included in Other (expense) income on the Consolidated Statements of Operations and Comprehensive (Loss) Income.